-In the event of abandonment, removal of all equipment and restoration of the site is defined pursuant to the provisions of the Aquaculture Act, New Brunswick Acts, 1988, c.
-A-9.2, and of the New

-Brunswick Regulation 91 158 under the Aquaculture Act.
+In the event of abandonment, removal of all equipment and restoration of the site to its original condition are defined pursuant to the provisions of the Aquaculture Act, New Brunswick Acts, 1988, c.
+A-9.2, and of the New Brunswick Regulation 91 158 under the Aquaculture Act.